Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 Furthermore, we learned some *php*, *javascript* and *HTML* to develop a way to comunicate with the database and to display the information in a graph (we intend to use the templates available at [*highcharts*](https://www.highcharts.com/)).

 We followed the tutorials from [***Ioticos***](https://www.youtube.com/playlist?list=PLVnDMG-Nwzxl_5B65dlJsTKOa8xoIKqBm) that explain how to use *XAMPP* and *PHPMyAdmin*, how to record data into the database from an *ESP8266* and how to display the information.

+### Displaying results on a website

+Ultimately we expected to showcase different graphs and images in an organized and nice-looking website.
+We had to learn how to upload our local server to an interntet hosting service.
+For this we decided to go with [*000webhost*](https://000webhost.com/) beacause it provided website and database hosting services.

+You can check our [site](https://irresponsible-toolb.000webhostapp.com/index.html).
+It only displays an illustrative graph of what we expect to have in the future with the *Arduino* sensors information.
+The template of the site you can find it in [*colorlib*](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/).
+We used the *AdminLTE 3*.

+However, we are currently struggling wiht how to show the database information in a graph in the website and we are looking for solutions and coming up with interesting ideas.